waynedovey/rh-advanced-cluster-security/01-step1/assignment.md

 Press "Control+C" to Break Loop

-Get the Route for the ACS Service and Navigate to this:
+Get the Route for the RHACS Service and Navigate to this:

 Login with admin/admin